ileana-pr/Decentraland-Creator-Academy/README.md

   Showcase your own video by adding a video URL to `index.ts`.
 A “Venue Content” button appears automatically in the UI for a seamless blend of global and local programming.

 - **🌀 Custom Mesh Screen**
-  A high-performance, procedurally curved mesh screen for vibrant playback and excellent framerate — even under heavy scene load.
+  A curved screen for vibrant playback and excellent framerate.

 - **🪩 Animated Dance Floor**
   Energize your venue with a custom shader-driven floor that cycles through pastel color palettes.